 The wired latency of the Logitech G600 MMO Gaming mouse is great.
 The mouse feels responsive and people shouldn't notice any delay when playing games.

-The G Hub software offers great features with the Logitech G600, both on Windows and macOS.
+The G HUB software offers great features with the Logitech G600, both on Windows and macOS.
 You can easily program all your buttons and save up to three profiles on the mouse's onboard memory.
-However, we couldn't get profiles to work, and the profile switching button would only cycle between the same preset.
+However, we couldn't get the profiles to work, and the profile switching button would only cycle between the same preset.
 We expect it to be fixed with a future firmware update.
+Note that there weren't any software issues present during testing, but users online have reported various problems trying to use this software, including but not limited to startup issues, freezing, and connection issues with some devices.
+If you'd like to share your experience using Logitech G HUB with this mouse, feel free to leave a comment in the discussions section.